Why is auto-play always bad for conversions?

 Trigger migraines & seizures:

 According to the Epilepsy Foundation, around three percent of people with epilepsy find that exposure to flashing lights or certain visual patterns can trigger seizures.
 These kinds of visual effects can also cause migraines which are a much more common for web users.
-Moving content and blinking can be a severe distraction for people with certain health conditions such as attention deficit disorder as they find it difficult to focus on other parts of the screen.
+Moving content and blinking can be a severe distraction for people with certain health conditions.
+Like attention deficit disorder as they find it difficult to focus on other parts of the screen.

 Audio-auto-play reduces accessibility:

-Audio or video auto-play can be especially intrusive as the sound will either cancel or conflict with other audio tracks the user is listening to at that moment.
+Audio or video auto-play can be intrusive as the sound will either cancel or conflict with other audio tracks the user is listening to at that moment.
 This can be very annoying for a user who is listening to music or someone in a quiet zone.
-However, for someone using a screen-reader an audio track can make the site unusable as they won’t be able to continue with their task until the audio track has finished playing.
+However, for someone using a screen-reader an audio track can make the site unusable.
+They won’t be able to continue with their task until the audio track has finished playing.

 Auto-sliders or carousels are so common it is easy to assume they must work because so many sites use them.
-Unfortunately this is the kind of herd mentality that many business people use to justify adding an auto-slider to their site.
-Just because a design feature is popular on others sites this doesn’t mean that it has been tested and evaluated to check whether it harms conversions.
+Unfortunately this is the kind of herd mentality that many business people use.
+Just because a design feature is popular on other sites doesn’t mean that it has been checked whether it harms conversions.

-The evidence from many A/B tests and usability tests is very different because visitors lose control of the user interface when assets are automatically moved around by the slider.
-Further, low literacy and international users often don’t have enough time to finish reading the slider before it is removed.
+The evidence from many A/B tests and usability tests is very different.
+Visitors lose control of the user interface when assets are automatically moved around by the slider.
+Furthermore, low literacy and international users often don’t have enough time to finish reading the slider before it is removed.

 As auto-sliders move and they look like banners many users assume they are ads.
 This means they are more likely to ignore them due to banner blindness.
 As a result interaction levels on many auto-sliders are minuscule.
 Auto-sliders that I have analysed generally have a low level of clicks (less than 1% of visitors) and the vast majority of clicks are on the first position.